totalspectrum/spin2cpp/doc/basic.md

 Note that pointer dereferences (using array notation) always use the last value set for `option base` in the file, since we cannot know at run time what the actual base of the pointed to object was.
 So it is best to set this just once.

-#### Global, Member, and Local variables.
+#### Global, Register, Member, and Local variables.

-There are three kinds of variables: global variables, member variables, and local variables.
+There are four kinds of variables: global variables, register variables, member variables, and local variables.

 Global (shared) variables may be accessed from anywhere in the program, and exist for the duration of the program.
 They are created with the `dim shared` declaration, and may be given an initial value.
 For example,
 ```